 - Analysis and inspection of the potential target

-Third, they break our security and plant the malicious software.
+Third, they break our security and plant malicious software.

-Now, let’s give a look on the different attack vectors in cybersecurity attacks that expose us to potential vulnerabilities.
+Now, let’s give a look at the different attack vectors in cybersecurity attacks that expose us to potential vulnerabilities.

 Cybersecurity attack vectors: Hosts